Dying Fetus: Rise to underground prominence (1996–2000)

-Relying on self-promotion, the band toured sporadically for 4 years straight starting in summer 1996 with their first full US tour alongside Kataklysm and Monstrosity, with the first appearance of future drummer Erik Sayenga as drummer replacing Casey Buckler.
-However, by spring 1997, Erik Sayenga left the band, and during a short Texas tour in May 1997, drummer Kevin Talley was located and subsequently joined full-time by the summer of 1997.
-At this point, the band caught the attention of German indie label Morbid Records, who signed them early in 1998 for a one-album deal.
+Relying on self-promotion, the band toured sporadically for four years starting in summer 1996 with their first full US tour alongside Kataklysm and Monstrosity, with the first appearance of future drummer Erik Sayenga replacing Buckler.
+By spring 1997, Sayenga left the band.
+During a short Texas tour in May 1997, they found drummer Kevin Talley, who joined full-time by the summer of 1997.
+The band caught the attention of German indie label Morbid Records, who signed them early in 1998 for a one-album deal.
 Almost immediately afterwards, the band released their second album, Killing on Adrenaline.

-Morbid Records supplied the band with modest promotion in the death metal underground by releasing the album in Europe (while the band released it on their own label 'Blunt Force Records' in North America).
-Subsequently, they rose to prominence with notable live performances, such as appearances at Milwaukee metalfest (1998-2000) and tours in the US and Canada in 1998 (with Deeds of Flesh) and in Europe (with Deranged).
-However, guitarist Brian Latta left the band in late 1998, ushering in new guitarist "Sparky" Voyles, and in 1999 the band embarked on their first headlining tour of the US, over three weeks dubbed the "Underground Terrorism" tour.
-The tour was followed shortly thereafter by the Grotesque Impalement EP, which the band again released on their own Blunt Force Records label imprint.
+Morbid Records supplied the band with modest promotion in the death metal underground by releasing the album in Europe (while the band released it on their own label, Blunt Force Records, in North America).
+They rose to prominence with live performances, such as appearances at Milwaukee metalfest (1998-2000) and tours in the US and Canada in 1998 (with Deeds of Flesh) and in Europe (with Deranged).
+Guitarist Brian Latta left the band in late 1998, replaced with "Sparky" Voyles.
+In 1999, the band embarked on their first headlining tour of the US, over three weeks, dubbed the "Underground Terrorism" tour.
+The tour was followed by the Grotesque Impalement EP, which the band released on their Blunt Force Records label imprint.

 Relapse Records and new lineup (2000–2003)

-By 2000, Dying Fetus caught the attention of another underground metal label, the indie company Relapse Records, who subsequently signed the band.
+By 2000, Dying Fetus caught the attention of underground metal label Relapse Records, who signed the band.

-Once more returning to Steve Carr's Hit and Run Studios in Maryland (where each previous Dying Fetus album was recorded), Dying Fetus recorded in the spring of 2000 their Relapse debut (and overall third full-length album), Destroy the Opposition.
-This album featured even stronger political themes, and songwriting that was to highly influence the "deathcore" scene in subsequent years.
+Returning to Steve Carr's Hit and Run Studios in Maryland (where each previous Dying Fetus album was recorded), Dying Fetus recorded their Relapse debut and overall third full-length album, Destroy the Opposition, in the spring of 2000.
+This album featured stronger political themes.
+The songwriting would influence the "deathcore" scene in subsequent years.
 The album was included in Decibels Top 100 Albums of the decade list for the 2000s (Decibel Magazine Special Edition, December 2009), as well as to Decibel's "Hall of Fame" (#89, July 2012).

-However, following the release of Destroy the Opposition, original member Jason Netherton left the band for personal reasons, and thereafter guitarist Voyles and drummer Talley left the band only months after the album's release (they since went on to form the band Misery Index).
-Gallagher recruited guitarist Mike Kimball, singer Vince Matthews, bassist/backup vocalist Sean Beasley, and the returning Eric Sayenga on drums.
+Following the release of Destroy the Opposition, original member Jason Netherton left the band for personal reasons.
+Guitarist Voyles and drummer Talley left the band months after the album's release.
+They went on to form Misery Index.
+Gallagher recruited guitarist Mike Kimball, singer Vince Matthews, bassist/backup vocalist Sean Beasley, and the returning Sayenga on drums.

-With the new lineup, the band released their 4th album, Stop at Nothing, in 2003, another album featuring Carr's production and strong political themes.
+The new lineup released the band's fourth album, Stop at Nothing, in 2003, featuring Carr's production and strong political themes.
 A promotional video was shot for the track "One Shot, One Kill".